 In the cooler months, I watered them every 2-3 weeks.
 In the warm months, it was every week.

 Snake Plants can go dry.
 When it comes to leaf cuttings, I try not to let them dry out.
-Conversely, don’t keep them too wet or they could rot out.
+Conversely, don’t give them too much water and keep them too wet, or they could succumb to root rot.
 This is where the light soil mix comes into play when propagating Snake Plants.

-The 1st baby in this pot appeared after approximately 3 months.
+The 1st baby in this pot appeared after approximately three months.
 The others followed in the next couple of months.
-I divided them into plants in early November and planted them in with all the other cuttings and the mother plant.

-In case you’re wondering, the leaves that you propagate don’t grow, they stay as-is.
-The Snake Plant rhizomes are what produce all the new growth and send up the Snake Plants babies.
-You see more and more new growth as the plant ages.
+If you’re wondering, the leaves you initially propagate don’t grow; they stay as-is.
+The Snake Plant rhizomes produce all the new growth and send up the Snake Plants babies.
+You see more and more new growth as the young plants age.

-I watered both the bigger plant and the baby plant 3 days before I planted them together.
-After a week or so has passed, I resume the usual Snake Plant care.
+I watered both the bigger plant and the baby plant three days before I planted them together.
+After a week or so has passed, I resume the usual Snake Plant Care.

 I’ve never done it this way, always by division or soil.
-There are many online sources that show the water method.
+Many online sources show the water propagation method.

 A common reason is that you’ve planted the wrong end of the leaf.
-The process of rooting a Snake Plant leaf takes time, so be patient.
+Rooting a Snake Plant leaf takes time, so be patient.
 It doesn’t happen fast!

 Yes.
 Babies, or new shoots, grow off the underground rhizomes as they spread.

-You can either leave it be in the pot it’s in, or cut it off and start a new plant.
+You can leave it be or cut it out and start a new plant in a new pot.
 The offshoots are also called babies or pups.

 It depends on the method.
-If you divide a Snake Plant, that’s the fastest because you’ll get 2 or 3 plants on the spot.
-Propagating Snake Plants, by leaf cuttings either in soil or water, takes longer.
-New plants will appear but it takes months.
+Divining a Snake Plant is the fastest because you’ll get two or three plants on the spot.
+Propagating Snake Plants by leaf cuttings in soil or water takes longer.
+New plant babies will appear, but it takes months.